School To Stop Using Dodge-Like Ram's Head Logo

 Lake Mary High's principal is Michael Kotkin.
 He joins us now.
 Principal Kotkin, how did this whole dispute over your logo start?

-Mr. MICHAEL KOTKIN (Principal, Lake Mary High School): Actually, it started with a phone call that I received one day, mid-November 2009.
+MICHAEL KOTKIN: Actually, it started with a phone call that I received one day, mid November 2009.
 I spoke to a gentleman up in Detroit, Michigan, who - to tell you the truth - actually, when I first got the phone call, I thought it might've been a joke.

 BLOCK: Oh, really?